dominiquefastus/NuStru-CodonAnalysis/README.md

 # Nucleotide Structure Database (nustruDB)
 ## Complete data construction pipeline
 To construct and filter the data in a more fast forward way, a pipeline script is provided.
 But alternatively if only parts of the pipeline are needed, the scripts can be run individually as described in the following sections.
-Several improvement have been made to parallelize and asynchronize the data fetching over API calls.
+Several improvements have been made to parallelize and asynchronize the data fetching over API calls.
 Even pagination was used to limit the requests if applicable.
-However, many website like ncbi limit API requests to around 3-10 requests per second and a account is needed.
-Dealing with hundred thousands of uniprot entries, this can slow down the process.
+However, many websites like NCBI limit API requests to around 3-10 requests per second.
+Dealing with hundreds of thousands of uniprot entries, this can slow down the process.

-Note: Some of the script require an api key for ncbi to accelerate and parallelize the data fetching.
-The api key can be created following the website instructions: https://support.nlm.nih.gov/knowledgebase/article/KA-05317/en-us.
+Note: Some of the scripts require an api key for NCBI to accelerate and parallelize the data fetching.
+The api key can be created by following the website instructions: https://support.nlm.nih.gov/knowledgebase/article/KA-05317/en-us.
 The scripts are optimized to use the api key and the mail address to fetch the data, if requested changes can be made to lower the request rate and avoid the api key.

-The database construction follows the following steps for individual entries:
+The database construction includes the following steps for individual entries:
 - Fetch entry from PDB or Uniprot
 - Map the nucleotide sequence to the protein sequence (Uniprot is seperated in two steps)
 - Filter the entries for wrong translations and redundancy
 - Assign secondary structure and other features to the entries

-The database construction follows the following steps for protein families (only for Uniprot):
+The database construction includes the following steps for protein families (only for Uniprot):
-- Fetch protein members of family from InterPro
+- Fetch protein members of a family from InterPro
 - Fetch entries from Uniprot
-- rest is same as for individual entries
+- other steps are the same as for individual entries

 While the individual scripts are described in the following sections, there is a complete pipeline script called `nustrufiller.py`.
-Based on the input, single or list of Uniprot id(s) or Intepro id(s), it will fetch and construct the required data.
+Based on the input, one or a list of Uniprot id(s) or Intepro id(s), it will fetch and construct the required data.
 The pipeline script can be run with the following arguments / options:
 ```
 usage: nustrufiller.py [-h] -i INPUT -o OUTPUT_PATH [-n NAME] [-u UNIQUE] [-w] -m API_MAIL -k API_KEY [-d]